OscarVsp/Lol-PatchNote-Scraper/README.md

 - `previous (int)`: to specifie the patch wanted, from the current one (`0` by default to get the current patch, `1` to get the previous one, etc...)
 - `lang (str)`: the location code to specifie the langage (`en-gb` by default)

-During initialisation, the `PatchNote` object will create the following attribu that can be used to get patch informations:
+During initialisation, the `PatchNote` object will create the following attributs that can be used to get patch note informations:
 - `title (str)`: the title of the patch article
 - `description (str)`: the first paragraph of the article
 - `link (str)`: the url of the article